 NOTE: In order to ensure proper operation, the Electronic Speed Control System has been designed to shut down if multiple Speed Control functions are operated at the same time.
-If this occurs, the Electronic Speed Control System can be reactivated by pushing the Electronic Speed Control ON/OFF button and resetting the desired 3 vehicle set speed.
+If this occurs, the Electronic Speed Control

+Speed Control ON/OFF button and resetting the desired vehicle set speed.